How to Do the Preacher Curl to Blow Up Your Biceps

 If you really want to give your biceps a run for their money, look no further than the preacher curl.
 In fact, few exercises target the biceps as directly and effectively.

-Unlike other biceps curl variations, preacher curls force you to rely solely on the strength of your biceps to curl the weight.
-This is because the preacher curl bench prevents you from using any momentum to complete the rep. “This move allows you to take the stability factor out of the exercise, which concentrates almost all of the force on the biceps,” says Cody Braun, CPT.
+Unlike a standard biceps curl and its many variations, preacher curls force you to rely solely on the strength of your biceps to curl the weight.
+This is because the preacher curl bench prevents you from using any momentum to complete the rep. “This move allows you to take the stability factor out of the exercise, which concentrates almost all of the force on the biceps,” says Cody Braun, CSCS.

 Preacher Curl: Step-by-Step Instructions